grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/use-the-api.md

 #### Using an existing resource

-To start a test with a page object model pointing to an aready existing resource, use any of the fixtures prefixed with `goto`.
+To start a test with a page object model that points to an aready existing resource, use any of the fixtures prefixed with `goto`.

 The following example uses the `gotoAnnotationEditPage` fixture to resolve an `AnnotationEditPage` model.
 Invoking this fixture will navigate to the edit form for an existing annotation in an existing dashboard.